-Set up a Fire TV Stick against your own account:
+Set up a Fire TV Stick using your own account

 - Connect the Amazon Fire TV Stick to your TV and home network.